Start My Answer

 Keep a few things in mind when filling out your response.
 First, never admit to anything.
 Force Tulsa Teachers Credit Union to prove their case against you.
 Also, make sure to file your Answer within the court-mandated time frame (20 days for Oklahoma).
 Finally, never lie on court paperwork.
 Always ensure the information in your Answer is completely truthful.

-Don't Try to Ignore Tulsa Teachers Credit Union
+Don't ignore a lawsuit brought by Tulsa Teachers Credit Union

 Not sure what to do if you're being sued by Tulsa Teachers Credit Union?
 Simple: you must respond.
 If you don't, you're giving up your ability to fight the claim.
 At that point, Tulsa Teachers Credit Union can ask the court for a default judgment.
 If that happens, your case is over - you lose.
 Once the court enters a judgment against you, Tulsa Teachers Credit Union has several options.

-First, the creditor can file the judgment against you with the court.
+First, the creditor can file a judgment against you in court.
 There's now indisputable evidence that you owe this debt.
 This means you won't be able to collect any awards from your own lawsuits until you pay this debt.

 Protect yourself from wage garnishment with SoloSuit.